 FUNDING AREAS: Racial Equity and Social Justice, STEM Education, Environment.

-OVERVIEW: Mitchell Kapor and his wife Freada Kapor Klein engage in philanthropy through the Kapor Center for Social Impact, which "relentlessly pursues creative strategies that will leverage information technology for positive social impact" and is particularly interested in underrepresented communities and "gap-closing endeavors."
-The couple announced in August 2015 that they would be spending $40 million to address the structural inequities that make it hard for African-Americans and other groups to become successful tech entrepreneurs.
+OVERVIEW: Mitchell Kapor and his wife Freada Kapor Klein do their grantmaking through the Kapor Center for Social Impact, which "relentlessly pursues creative strategies that will leverage information technology for positive social impact" and prioritizes underrepresented communities and "gap-closing endeavors."
+The couple announced in August 2015 that they intend to spend $40 million to address the structural inequities that make it hard for African-Americans and other groups to become successful tech entrepreneurs.
 The Kapor Center was born out of the Mitchell Kapor Foundation.
 Currently the Center does not seek "unsolicited responsive grant requests."

 BACKGROUND: Mitchell Kapor was born in Brooklyn, New York, in 1950, and graduated from Freeport (Long Island) High School in 1967.
 He graduated with a B.A. from Yale in 1971, where he studied psychology, linguistics, and computer science as part of his interdisciplinary cybernetics major.
 Kapor went on to found Lotus Development Corp. in 1982 with Jonathan Sachs, and designed the spreadsheet program Lotus 1-2-3.
 Kapor is also a partner at Kapor Capital, a venture capital firm that invests in social impact tech companies.

 Freada, meanwhile, has a bachelor's degree from Berkeley and a Ph.D. in social policy and research from Brandeis.
 Freada founded Level Playing Field Institute, which is "committed to eliminating the barriers faced by underrepresented people of color in science, technology, engineering, and mathematics and fostering their untapped talent for the advancement of our nation.”